 The main reasons women quit their jobs in STEM (Science, Technology, Engineering, Mathematics) fields are structural barriers such as:

 - Unconscious bias

 Women often experience a ‘stall’ in their careers.
 A ‘stall’ means that an individual is no longer getting promoted, receiving additional responsibilities, or otherwise progressing in their career.
 Across STEM careers, women of all races have reported feeling stalled.

-To change this around and boost women in technology, countless organizations have put out programs and resources to help women get into IT.
+To change this around and boost women in technology, countless organizations have put out programs to help women get jobs in information technology.
 The most important ones are highlighted in this post.